Skip to content

 • analytics instrumentation

-If you ignore dependencies, the roadmap becomes a sequence of half-launches.
+If dependencies are ignored, the roadmap often becomes a sequence of partial launches.

 3) Use a simple scoring model (value, effort, risk)